-The UNT Center for Sport Psychology and Performance Excellence is comprised of faculty from the Departments of Kinesiology, Health Promotion, and Recreation and the Department of Psychology.
+The UNT Center for Sport Psychology and Athlete Mental Health is comprised of faculty from the Departments of Kinesiology, Health Promotion, and Recreation and the Department of Psychology.
 The faculty members hold national and state recognition as sport psychology practitioners, including: (a) licensure as psychologists in the State of Texas, (b) certification as a Sport Consultant through the Association for Applied Sport Psychology, and (c) membership in the United States Olympic Committee Sport Psychology Registry.
 In addition, they are Fellows in certain international organizations, including the Association for Applied Sport Psychology.
 The Center for Sport Psychology Faculty are devoted to providing the highest quality sport psychology services to individuals and teams from any and all competitive levels.

 Dr. Trent Petrie - Center Director